JasonJiangTinkering/ToolLibraryTools/README.md

 1. From the More tools list, open Extensions.
 1. Click the three-line menu from the top-left corner.
 1. Select Keyboard shortcuts.
 1. Click the Edit icon below the extensions.

-1. Enter the keys combination that will open the extension in the
+1. Enter the keys combination that will open the extension in the input box
 1. Type a shortcut field.
 Keep in mind, the key combination should include the Ctrl or Alt key.